-Teams of Government and health plans' staff worked on all FEHB brochures to make them responsive, accessible, and understandable to the public.
+All FEHB brochures are written in plain language to make them responsive, accessible, and understandable to the public.
 For instance,

 - Except for necessary technical terms, we use common words.
 For instance, "you" means the enrollee or family member, "we" or "us" means the SAMBA Health Benefit Plan. - We limit acronyms to ones you know.
 FEHB is the Federal Employees Health Benefits Program.
 OPM is the Office of Personnel Management.
 If we use others, we tell you what they mean first. - Our brochure and other FEHB plans' brochures have the same format and similar descriptions to help you compare plans.